CyrilCermak/modular_architecture_on_ios/README.md

 Therefore, it takes extra effort to link static binaries into multiple frameworks.

-Let's have a look at how to link such a static library into a dynamically linked SDK.
+Let’s have a look at how to link such a static library into a dynamically linked SDK.

 ## Exposing static 3rd party library